georglauterbach/uncore/documentation/content/index.md

 If you're on Windows or macOS, you will need to install these tools yourself.

+## Vision

+_unCORE_ is not trying to invent the wheel anew.
+As of now, _unCORE_ is an educational project that does not run real software.
+We want to change this in the future. _unCORE_ shall make use of well-known and common concepts used in _UNIX_ / _GNU-Linux_.
+But, we acknowledge that modern software development is heavily benefitting of CI pipelines, GIT platforms (such as _GitHub_) and collaboration in the form of issues, pull requests, projects and other actions.
+While we know that mailing lists work, we belief that modern software development can do better.
+One aspect we heavily focus on is code quality (in the same way that _Linus Torvalds_ has ensured the code quality in the _Linux_ kernel).
+We are using  automated CI to achieve this goal too.
+You will, when you start out, notice that CI is very restrictive.
+This may get on your nerves, but ensures all code in this project is as clean as possible.
+The motto here is: **We either do it right or not at all**.

 ## Goals

 _unCORE_ makes use of the [Rust] ecosystem, avoiding unnecessary complexity while being stable and fast.
 The main goals are